syncfusion-content/maui-docs/MAUI/Kanban-Board/Column.md

 {% endtabs %}

-The following output is displayed as a result of the above code example.

 ## Expand/Collapse Column

 Columns can be expanded/collapsed by tapping the toggle button which is placed at top right corner of the Kanban header. [`IsExpanded`]() property of [`KanbanColumn`]() is used to programmatically expand/collapse the Kanban column.
 The following code example describes the above behavior.